openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/tht_walkthrough.rst

-This guide will be a walkthrough related to how to add new services to a TripleO deployment through additions to the tripleo-heat-templates and puppet-tripleo repositories, using part of the architecture defined in the `composable services architecture`_
+This guide will be a walkthrough related to how to add new services to a TripleO deployment through additions to the tripleo-heat-templates and puppet-tripleo repositories, using part of the architecture defined in the `composable services architecture`_.

 .. note::